 Reduces intrinsic motivation in youth

-The organization helps young people understand that they are MORE than the worst thing that has ever happened to them.
-Its transformational process is what helps youth and adults move through trauma toward our theory of change - "Empowered Resilience"™ - which leverages the power of personal storytelling, with critical inquiry and reflection, equity and culturally affirming, social and emotional skill building to teach young people how to deepen their learning and impact on themselves and their community.
+The organization helps Black young people understand that they are MORE than the worst thing that has ever happened to them.
+Its transformational process is what helps youth move through trauma toward our theory of change - "Empowered Resilience"™.
+Our process leverages the power of personal storytelling, with critical inquiry and reflection, equity and culturally affirming, social and emotional skill building to teach young people how to tap into their resiliency and make a lasting impact on themselves and their community.

 I Am M.O.R.E.'s three step process is: